mouellet/vaadin-stackpanel/README.md

 ## API

-MyComponent JavaDoc is available online at <...># vaadin-stackpanel
+StackPanel JavaDoc is available online at <...>